 Now that we have a domain model and a basic service model with views for the sales order object, we need to run all re-runnable generators to generate the actual code for our application.
-All such generators have Include in Build property set to True by default, which you can configure as you like to control which generators are run when you build the model project.
+All such generators have the Include in Build property set to True by default, which you can configure as you like to control which generators are run when you build the model project.

 Note that the model project will not be built automatically when you build the entire solution, since it needs to be built only if the model changes, so you need to build it manually.

-In order to build the model you have to manually run the build for the model project by right-clicking on the project and selecting the Build menu option.
+To build the model you have to manually run the build for the model project by right-clicking on the project and selecting the Build menu option.

 This will run the generators and write their output to the respective output paths, as configured for each generator.

-Beware of the Clean option, unless you know what you are doing.
+Beware of the Clean option unless you know what you are doing.

-The Clean option will delete all generated files, and any mixed-in customizations.
+The Clean option will delete all generated files and any mixed-in customizations.